Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 Therefore, conditions are used to mathematically describe what needs to happen with the market in order for a certain action to be taken.

+**For example:**

+**Situation 1**

+* Condition A: ```chart.at01hs.candle.close > chart.at01hs.bollingerBand.MovingAverage``` &#8594; This means that the latest candle at the 1 hour chart closed above the Bollinger Bands moving average.

+* Condition B: ```chart.at01hs.candle.previous.max > chart.at01hs.bollingerBand.previous.MovingAverage``` &#8594; This means that the maximum value of the candle before the last one, was higher than the Bollinger Bands moving average.

+In the example above, conditions A and B are comparison statements that may evaluate either _true_ or _false_.
+In the case both would evaluate _true_ then Situation 1 would be true as well.

-{% include note.html content="To learn how to write conditions, start with the <a href='suite-sysntax-overview.html'>Syntax Overview</a>" %}
+{% include note.html content="To learn how to write conditions, start with the <a href='suite-sysntax-overview.html'>Syntax Overview</a>." %}

 ### Adding a Condition

-To add a condition, select *Add Condition* on the corresponding event node menu.
+To add a condition, select *Add Condition* on the corresponding situation node menu.
 A condition with its JavaScript code node is added.